 Remember those old Bugs Bunny cartoons where a pompous Bugs would race a tortoise - and lose?
 The moral of the story: slow and steady wins the race.
-The same principle can hold true with guitar solos.
+The same principle can hold true with electric guitar solos.

-Spitting out sixteenth notes at 200 beats per minutes isn’t always the most winning approach; sometimes, a lead calls for a little less hands and a little more heart.
+Spitting out 16th notes at 200 beats per minutes isn’t always the most winning approach; sometimes, a lead calls for a little less hands and a little more heart.

 So let’s step back, take a breather and examine some of rock guitar’s greatest slow burns.